bigwiv/Biopython-cn/en/chr04.rst

     CDS ['GI:45478716', 'GeneID:2767712']

-Note that gene and CDS features from GenBank or EMBL files defined with joins are the union of the exons ®C they do not cover any introns.
+Note that gene and CDS features from GenBank or EMBL files defined with joins are the union of the exons ‚Äì they do not cover any introns.

 4.3.3  Sequence described by a feature or location
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A ``SeqFeature`` or location object doesn°Øt directly contain a sequence,
+A ``SeqFeature`` or location object doesn‚Äôt directly contain a sequence,
 instead the location (see Section \ `4.3.2 <#sec:locations>`__)
 describes how to get this from the parent sequence.
 For example consider
 a (short) gene sequence with location 5:18 on the reverse strand, which